-For example, during the early years of Xero there were two stories that dominated media reports:
+During the early years of Xero there were two stories that dominated media reports:

 It’s like we’re applauding the pilot for refuelling the plane.

-Otherwise the thing we should talk about is where we are heading and why.
+The thing we should talk about is where we are heading and why.

 Describe a clear and measurable unit of progress.

-We’re not trying to predict or even describe our final destination.
+We don’t need to predict or even describe our final destination.
 While it’s important to think several steps ahead and understand how this next step will open up opportunities beyond that, it’s best to avoid getting too distracted by the end game.
 Smart investors know that great companies are bought not sold, so the immediate goal is to create the sort of business and team that will eventually be attractive to potential buyers rather than focus too early on difficult-to-predict “exit” plans.

-Remember: we use evidence to identify problems, but we use experiments to solve problems.
+Remember, we use evidence to identify problems, but we use experiments to solve problems.